RichardJECooke/fusionauth-testing-lambdas/README.md

-# Example Django Application
+# Testing Lambdas Application

-This repo holds an example Python/Django application that uses FusionAuth as the identity provider.

-This application was built by following the [Python/Django Quickstart](https://fusionauth.io/docs/quickstarts/quickstart-python-django-web).
+This repo holds a modified version of the FusionAuth 5 minute getting started guide.
+It uses the kickstart functionality to obviate manual configuration of FusionAuth.

 ## Project Contents

 The `docker-compose.yml` file and the `kickstart` directory are used to start and configure a local FusionAuth server.

-The `/complete-application` directory contains a fully working version of the application.
+The `/app` directory contains a fully working version of the application.

 ## Project Dependencies
 * Docker, for running FusionAuth
-* Python 3.8 or later, for running the Changebank Python application
+* Node.js 18 or later, for running the example application

 ## Running FusionAuth
 To run FusionAuth, just stand up the docker containers using `docker-compose`.